Stocks Decline as Tech Slide Extends

 Brent crude, the global oil benchmark, fell 5.3% to $39.78 a barrel, dropping below $40 for the first time since June.
 U.S. crude fell 7.6%.

-Tesla, another one of the year's highflyers, had its worst day ever, down 21%, or $88.11, to $330.21.
-S&P Dow Jones Indices late Friday passed over the electric car maker for inclusion in the S&P 500, which many investors had bet would give the shares another lift.
+Tesla, another one of the year's highfliers, had its worst day ever, down 21%, or $88.11, to $330.21.
+S&P Dow Jones Indices late Friday passed over the electric-car maker for inclusion in the S&P 500, which many investors had bet would give the shares another lift.
 Its shares have fallen 34% in September -- but have roughly quadrupled in 2020.

 "Typically, bubbles are unwound when the Fed takes away the punch bowl.
 Obviously, this is very unlikely to happen anytime soon," strategist Chris Senyek of Wolfe Research wrote Tuesday.
 "However, this bubble can still be unwound by sustained economic disappointments!"